 “Oh!”
 I responded.
 It seemed I was the only one who wasn’t up-to-date.

 “I don’t know,” Nnamdi said, shrugging.

 Chike spoke up then.
 “No one really knows the details.
-All we know is that he is crazy.
-He’s sick up there,” Chike replied, rotating his finger close to his temple.
+All we heard is that he has being to those doctors that treat mental people.
+Some days he’s high and other days he’s moody… So he’s sick up there,” Chike replied, rotating his index finger close to his temple.
 “And I think you can leave my shirt alone now, Isioma,” he added.

 “Oh.
 Sorry,” I replied sheepishly, releasing his multi-coloured shirt.

 “I think it is unfair not to let him speak.
 First of all, not all people with mental health disorders are ‘crazy’.
 But more importantly, anyone with a mental health illness can lead a normal life as long as he gets appropriate care and uses his medications well.
 Just the same way someone with diabetes, hypertension, or headache can do regular things if treated.
 He needs our help.
 We need to stop being squeamish about mental health issues and talk about them freely,” I said.